nrenga/symplectic-arxiv18a/kerdock_design/README.md

 **Scripts**:

-*logical_kerdock_design.m*: Execute this script to translate a Kerdock design into a logical unitary 2-design for any stabilizer code, and obtain circuits.
+*logical_kerdock_design.m*: Use this script to translate a Kerdock design into a logical unitary 2-design for any stabilizer code, and obtain circuits.
+The script contains an example for the [[6,4,2]] CSS code.

 **Functions**:

 *DGSet.m*: Function to construct the Delsarte-Goethals set DG(m,r).

-*KerdockDesign.m*: Function to produce a unitary 2-design using Kerdock sets of matrices.
+*kerdock_design.m*: Function to produce a unitary 2-design using Kerdock sets of matrices.

+*pauli_group.m*: Function to calculate all Pauli group elements, their circuit representation, unitary matrix and binary vector representations.

+*pauli_group_logical.m*: Function to calculate a physical realization for one or several logical Pauli circuit(s), up to multiplication by stabilizers.

 **Data**:

-*TG4_no_frob.mat*: File containing the Kerdock unitary 2-design for m = 4 qubits.
+*TG4_no_frob.mat*: File containing the Kerdock unitary 2-design for m = 4 qubits (see kerdock_design.m for details).

-*TG4_642_no_frob.mat*: File containing the physical realizations for the logical unitary 2-design on the 4 protected qubits of the [[6,4,2]] CSS code.
+*TG4_642_no_frob.mat*: File containing the physical realizations for the logical unitary 2-design on the 4 protected qubits of the [[6,4,2]] CSS code (see logical_kerdock_design.m for details).

-*TG_with_frob.mat*: File containing the enlarged Kerdock unitary 2-design for m = 4 qubits, using the Frobenius automorphisms in GF(2^m).
+*TG_with_frob.mat*: File containing the enlarged Kerdock unitary 2-design for m = 4 qubits, using the Frobenius automorphisms in GF(2^m) (see kerdock_design.m for details).

-*TG4_642_with_frob.mat*: File containing the physical realizations for the enlarged logical unitary 2-design on the 4 protected qubits of the [[6,4,2]] CSS code.
+*TG4_642_with_frob.mat*: File containing the physical realizations for the enlarged logical unitary 2-design on the 4 protected qubits of the [[6,4,2]] CSS code (see logical_kerdock_design.m for details).

 # License